Place Value: reSolve Garden

 - Providing additional time for students explore some of the different strategies shared in the Connect phase and then asking students to reflect on which strategy they found most helpful.

-A class is a community of learners who are working together to build shared mathematical understandings.
+Class discussions are powerful in building mathematical understandings shared by the class, which then build individual student's knowledge.
 We learn from each other as we listen to and make sense of how others solve problems.
 This idea of a community learning together is reinforced in two ways through this Connect phase:

 - Asking those who changed their strategies after the Fishbowl to share their working and the reason that they changed their strategy.